Serves 6 to 8

 Does this freeze well?
 Yup yup yup.
 Freeze in portions for up to 3 months.
 It actually tastes better the next day and even better after that.
 Dangerous information.

-How did I end up here?
-You were probably searching for “chana masala,” “vegan chana masala,” or “chickpea curry.”
+How did I get here?
+You were probably searching for “easy chana masala recipe,” “vegan chana masala recipe,” or “chickpea curry.”
 Maybe “easy Indian chickpea recipe” or “homemade chana masala.”
 This is the one you’ll keep coming back to.
 Welcome.

 Chana Masala